sam-hatley/Exploratory-Data-Analysis-Course-Project-2/README.md

 Emissions is a bit troubling, as I cannot imagine why the range for emissions would be so great.
 Before doing anything, I will need to convert the year to a date.

+Ultimately, there's little that actually needs to be "cleaned" in this data set.
+To process this, we need to ensure that:
+- Outliers have been dealt with
+- We can easily filter for year, location and type

+#### Dealing with outliers

 Taking a look at the data would be useful, so I've tried to make a quick scatterplot with qplot: with the amount of data, this is exceedingly slow.
-Others have recommended the package _scattermore_ to speed things up, so we tried that out.
+Others have recommended the package _scattermore_ to speed things up, so I used that instead.
 The original data is hard to read, so the right chart is a comparison with the log of emissions.
+(A box plot might be more ordinary in this case, but I'm using scattermore for the sake of speed.)

 ```R
 library(ggplot2)